Green Lake (Wisconsin): Geography

 The City of Green Lake, with a population of 828 as of 2018, is located on the northeast shore at the outflow of the Puchyan River.
-There are six public lands and parks on or near the lake: Sunset Park, Daycholah Lookout, Spring Lake County Park, Hattie Sherwood Park, Deacon Mills Park, and Playground Park.
+There are seven public lands and parks on or near the lake: Sunset Park, Daycholah Lookout, Dodge County Park, Hattie Sherwood Park, Deacon Mills Park, Friday Club Park, and Playground Park.
 The lake has three beaches: Hattie Sherwood Beach, Dodge Country Park Beach, and Sunset County Park.
 There are eight public access boat landings on Green Lake.

 Green Lake lies within the Big Green Lake drainage basin which covers three counties.
 The majority of the drainage basin is in Green Lake County, with small portions of the drainage basin within the western edges of both Winnebago and Fond Du Lac counties.
 It lies within the Upper Fox River drainage basin, which is part of the Great Lakes drainage basin.

 Spring Lake and Twin Lakes are three small lakes south of the southern shore that flow into Green Lake.